btcpayserver/btcpayserver-doc/Wallet.md

 If you're using a [third-party host](ThirdPartyHosting.md) and are asked to provide a private key, it's certainly a scam.
 Never share your private key with anyone.
 It's called private for a reason.

-BTCPay has a**internal**, full node reliant wallet that can be accessed by clicking "Wallets" from the top menu.
-The reliance on the users own full node makes the wallet more private and secure compared to any [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Simplified_Payment_Verification_.28SPV.29) wallet.
+BTCPay has an **internal**, full node reliant wallet that can be accessed by clicking "Wallets" from the top menu.
+The reliance on the user's own full node makes the wallet more private and secure compared to any [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Simplified_Payment_Verification_.28SPV.29) wallet.

 The internal wallet does not generate a private key.
 Users have to create their own private key and enter xpubkey derived from xpriv into Store Settings > Derivation scheme to activate the internal wallet.